A note on quadrangular embedding of Abelian Cayley Graphs: Notation and Previous Results

 A circulant graph $C_{n}(a_{1}, \dots, a_{k})$ is connected if, and only if, $\gcd(a_{1}, \dots, a_{k},n)\allowbreak=1$ (\cite{Boesch}). \textit{In this paper we just consider connected circulant graphs}.

-The genus of a graph is defined as the minimum genus, $g$, of a $2$-dimensional orientable compact surface $M_{g}$ on which this graph can be embedded without crossings (\cite{GroTuc,Trud}).
-This number, besides being a measure of the graph complexity, is related to other invariants like the algebraic connectivity (\cite{Moli}).
+The genus of a graph is defined as the minimum genus, $\fg$, of a $2$-dimensional orientable compact surface $\cm_{\fg}$ on which this graph can be embedded without crossings (\cite{GroTuc,Trud}).
+This number, besides being a measure of the graph complexity, is related to other invariants.

-A genus zero graph is also called a planar graph since through the stereographic projection there is also an embedding of this graph in the Euclidean plane.